-Future growth in the IBIS channel is expected to come from re-investment in infrastructure providing a modern retail environment and experience.
+IBIS is a major contributor to the local economy employing 208 persons within the region.
+In addition to employment CEQ invests in infrastructure providing a modern retail environment and experience.
 ABIS Channel

 The ABIS channel has similar foundation blocks to IBIS in that ABIS stores provide essential goods and services to remote communities in a triangle from Palm Island (Coral Sea) to Lockhart River in the north, to Doomadgee in the Gulf of Carpentaria